christianalfoni/reactx/docs/03_creating_state.md

 ## Guarantees and encapsulation

 Defaulting to strong guarantees and encapsulation typically slows down development.
-For example Redux requires you to create an action,dispatch it and then resolve an immutable state change within a reducer.
+For example Redux requires you to create an action, dispatch it and then resolve an immutable state change within a reducer.
 This encapsulates the state and gives some guarantees, but it slows you down.
 With **bonsify** we rather subscribe to an open and accessible model, where you as a developer and team create guarantees and encapsulations where it makes sense.
 An example of this would be:

 ```ts
 const createItem = (data) => {